Join the Largest Ostomy Community

 Terry

-Talking of horses, some people bet on horses with unusual names some others on a horse that is frisky and prancing about before it enters its stall.
-Both efforts strictly not recommended.
-However, I have won recently on horses named: Glasses Up, Eye Up Its Maggie, Soldier Of Love, Just Hiss.
-I have a guy named Ali very interested in sporting events, when we are watching a game he lurks around in the background.
-Experience has taught us that he has some kind of psychic ability, before pronouncing a verdict he has to be told the colours and names of the participants, then he will suddenly exclaim, "Red", "Liverpool", announcing the winner.
-His ability is so well established that people now ask, "Who does Ali think will win".
+Talking of horses, some people bet on horses with unusual names, while others bet on a horse that is frisky and prancing about before it enters its stall.
+Both efforts are strictly not recommended.
+However, I have recently won on horses named: Glasses Up, Eye Up Its Maggie, Soldier Of Love, Just Hiss.
+I have a guy named Ali who is very interested in sporting events.
+When we are watching a game, he lurks around in the background.
+Experience has taught us that he has some kind of psychic ability.
+Before pronouncing a verdict, he has to be told the colors and names of the participants.
+Then he will suddenly exclaim, "Red", "Liverpool", announcing the winner.
+His ability is so well established that people now ask, "Who does Ali think will win?"
 It is a strange and wondrous world indeed.

-Talking of horses, some people bet on horses with unusual names some others on a horse that is frisky and prancing about before it enters its stall.
-Both efforts strictly not recommended.
-However, I have won recently on horses named: Glasses Up, Eye Up Its Maggie, Soldier Of Love, Just Hiss.
-I have a guy named Ali very interested in sporting events, when we are watching a game he lurks around in the background.
-Experience has taught us that he has some kind of psychic ability, before pronouncing a verdict he has to be told the colours and names of the participants, then he will suddenly exclaim, "Red", "Liverpool", announcing the winner.
-His ability is so well established that people now ask, "Who does Ali think will win".
+Talking of horses, some people bet on horses with unusual names, while others bet on a horse that is frisky and prancing about before it enters its stall.
+Both efforts are strictly not recommended.
+However, I have recently won on horses named: Glasses Up, Eye Up Its Maggie, Soldier Of Love, Just Hiss.
+I have a guy named Ali who is very interested in sporting events.
+When we are watching a game, he lurks around in the background.
+Experience has taught us that he has some kind of psychic ability.
+Before pronouncing a verdict, he has to be told the colors and names of the participants.
+Then he will suddenly exclaim, "Red", "Liverpool", announcing the winner.
+His ability is so well established that people now ask, "Who does Ali think will win?"
 It is a strange and wondrous world indeed.

 SharkFan